 I know that corn casserole isn’t a new dish, especially for those of you who live in the South.
 However, as a person who lives in Colorado, it’s one that I don’t often come across when I’m sitting down to a home-cooked meal.

-This corn recipe is oh-so-simple, and it’s become one of your favorite sides to make for any dinner, whether it’s a weeknight meal or a big holiday gathering.
+This corn recipe is so simple, and it’s become one of your favorite sides to make for any dinner, whether it’s a weeknight meal or a big holiday gathering.

 Comfort food that’s delicious and easy to prepare is truly irresistible.
 And the best part is that this recipe is seriously foolproof.
 You can’t mess it up.